Interested in Becoming a Member of The Board of Visitors?

 A Vintage Affair, which began in 1996, is an annual culinary and wine gala.
 Guests enjoy an evening of delicious food, fine wine tasting, along with silent and live auctions.

 How to Become a Member?

-You must attend three meetings to be considered for membership as well as have two proposers who are BOV active members.
-To find out more, please contact Blair Giannini, President, at firstname.lastname@example.org.
+You must attend two meetings to be considered for membership as well as have two proposers who are BOV active members.
+To find out more, please contact Kate Mulcahy, President, at katemulcahy6005

 A General Overview of the Board of Visitors’ Member Requirements: